Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 10. Get a Promotion

-If you’ve been at your job for some time, 2024 might be the year where your New Year’s financial resolution is to finally get the promotion you deserve.
+If you’ve been at your job for some time, 2025 might be the year when your New Year’s financial resolution is to finally get the promotion you deserve.
 Unfortunately, promotions don’t typically fall into people’s laps.
 Oftentimes you need to do more than simply show up to climb the corporate ladder.

-When it comes to promotions, more power means more responsibility.
+When it comes to promotions, more power means more responsibility—and higher earning potential to help you manage rising interest rates.
 This means one of the best ways to show your boss that you are ready to take your job to the next level is by owning projects from start to finish and taking things off your manager’s plate.

 Impressive independent work improves the lives of upper management, benefits the company, and puts you on the map.
 After doing the work, you should feel confident speaking with your boss about a promotion or a raise.